discord-rose/command-handler/README.md

 // you can add options the same was as was done above, however we don't need that here export const Db = Decorators.createParameterDecorator((options) => {
-  return async (interaction, worker) => { // this method is ran EVERYTIME a command is ran, and it's return value is what shows up on the parameter for your method
+  return async (interaction, { worker }) => { // this method is ran EVERYTIME a command is ran, and it's return value is what shows up on the parameter for your method
     return await worker.db.guildSettings.get(interaction.guild_id) // returns the guild's database }
 })